Introduction

 Under this rule, a project cannot receive material assistance from Prohibited Foreign Entities.

 This is now evaluated through cost attribution.
 Eligibility depends on the percentage of total system cost linked to PFEs, not just the presence of a specific component.
-A project can fail eligibility even if only part of the system is non-compliant.
+A project can fail eligibility if FEOC-linked costs reduce its MACR below the required threshold, even if only part of the system is associated with a PFE.

 Material Assistance Cost Ratio (MACR) Thresholds

-Developers must calculate MACR using defined Treasury methodologies that identify system components, assign direct costs, and determine exposure to Prohibited Foreign Entities (PFEs).
+Developers must calculate MACR using defined Treasury methodologies that identify system components, assign direct costs, and determine exposure to PFEs.
 This calculation must be supported by verifiable cost data and supplier documentation.

 At a high level, the Material Assistance Cost Ratio is calculated as: